-- 55. A Public-Private Partnership agreement shall provide for such matters as the parties consider appropriate, including- - (a) the nature and scope of works to be performed and services to be provided by the concessionaire; - (b) the conditions for provision of services and the extent of exclusivity, if any, of the concessionaire's rights under the agreement; - (c) the assistance that a contracting authority may provide to the concessionaire in obtaining licences and permits to the extent necessary for the implementation of the project; - (d) the return of assets, if any, to a contracting authority, at the termination or expiry of the agreement, in such manner as may be provided for in the agreement, as specified in section 62; - (e) procedures for the review and approval of engineering designs, construction plans and specifications by the contracting authority and the procedures for testing and final inspection, approval and acceptance of the project; - (f) the Public-Private Partnership Office, contracting authority or other regulatory agency's right to monitor the works to be performed and services to be provided by the concessionaire and the conditions and extent to which the Public-Private Partnership Office, contracting authority or other regulatory agency may order variations in respect of the works and conditions of service or take other reasonable actions as they may find appropriate to ensure that the project is properly operated and the services are provided in accordance with the applicable legal and contractual requirements; - (g) the extent of the concessionaire's obligation to provide the Public-Private Partnership Office, the contracting authority or other regulatory agency, as appropriate, with reports and other information on its operations; - (h) remedies available in the event of default of either party;
+- 55. A public-private partnership agreement shall provide for such matters as the parties consider appropriate, including - (a) the nature and scope of works to be performed and services 5 to be provided by the concessionaire; - (b) the conditions for provision of services and the extent of exclusivity, if any, of the concessionaire's rights under the agreement; - (c) the assistance that a contracting authority may provide to 10 the concessionaire in obtaining licences and permits to the extent necessary for the implementation of the project; - (d) the return of assets, if any, to a contracting authority, at the termination or expiry of the agreement, in such 15 manner as may be provided for in the agreement, as specified in section 62; - (e) procedures for the review and approval of engineering designs, construction plans and specifications by the contracting authority and the procedures for testing and 20 final inspection, approval and acceptance of the project; - (f) the Public-Private Partnership Office, contracting authority or other regulatory agency's right to monitor the works to be performed and services to be provided by the concessionaire and the conditions and extent to 25 which the Public-Private Partnership Office, contracting authority or other regulatory agency may order variations in respect of the works and conditions of service or take other reasonable actions as they may find appropriate to ensure that the project is properly 30 operated and the services are provided in accordance with the applicable legal and contractual requirements; - (g) the extent of the concessionaire's obligation to provide the Public-Private Partnership Office, the contracting authority or other regulatory agency, as appropriate, 35 with reports and other information on its operations; - (h) remedies available in the event of default of either party;

-- (i) the extent to which either party may be exempt from liability for failure or delay to comply with an obligation under the Public-Private Partnership agreement owing to circumstances beyond either party's reasonable control; - (j) the duration of the Public-Private Partnership agreement and the rights and obligations of the parties on the expiry or termination; - (k) the manner for calculating compensation; - (1) the governing law and mechanisms for the settlement of disputes that may arise between the Public-Private Partnership Office or contracting authority and the concessionaire; - (m) the rights and obligations of the parties with respect to confidential information: - (n) the relevant financial terms; - (o) the sharing of generic risks between the contracting authority and the concessionaire; - (p) corporate social responsibility; - (q) the payment to the concessionaire by way of compensation from a revenue fund or of user levies collected by the concessionaire for a service provided by the concessionaire as provided under section 66; - (r) mechanisms and procedures for the transfer of assets to a contracting authority in the case of the winding up of project; - (s) the revised prices relating to a negotiation not to compromise the quality specifications of the original tender; and - (t) such other information as may be prescribed. - 56.
-(1) A contracting authority shall, in determining the duration of a Public-Private Partnership agreement, consider the following factors: - (a) the life span of the technology to be employed under the public-private partnership agreement;
+- (i) the extent to which either party may be exempt from liability for failure or delay to comply with an obligation under the public-private partnership agreement owing to circumstances beyond either party's reasonable control; - (j) the duration of the public-private partnership agreement and the rights and obligations of the parties on the expiry or termination: - (k) the manner for calculating compensation; - 10 (1) the governing law and mechanisms for the settlement of disputes that may arise between the Public-Private Partnership Office or contracting authority and the concessionaire; - (m) the rights and obligations of the parties with respect to confidential information: - (n) the relevant financial terms;

+- (o) the sharing of generic risks between the contracting authority and the concessionaire; - (p) corporate social responsibility; - 20 (q) the payment to the concessionaire by way of compensation from a revenue fund or of user levies collected by the concessionaire for a service provided by the concessionaire as provided under section 66; - (r) mechanisms and procedures for the transfer of assets to acontracting authority in the case of the winding up of project; - (s) the revised prices relating to a negotiation not to compromise the quality specifications of the original tender; and - 30 (t) such other information as may be prescribed. - 56.
+(1) A contracting authority shall, in determining the duration of a public-private partnership agreement, consider the following factors:

-Factors in determining duration of Public-Private Partnership agreement
+Factors in determining duration of agreement